 'But all the time life, always one and the same, always incomprehensibly keeping its identity, fills the universe and is renewed at every moment in innumerable combinations and metamorphoses.
 You are anxious about whether you will rise from the dead or not, but you have risen already -- you rose from the dead when you were born and you didn't notice it.
 Will you feel pain?
 Do the tissues feel their disintegration?
 In other words, what will happen to your consciousness?
 But what is consciousness?
 Let's see.
 To try consciously to go to sleep is a sure way to have insomnia, to try to be conscious of one's own digestion is a sure way to upset the stomach.
 Consciousness is a beam of light directed outwards, it lights up the way ahead of us so that we don't trip up.
 It's like the head-lamps on a railway engine -- if you turned the beam inwards there would be a catastrophe.

 So what will happen to your consciousness?
 Your consciousness, yours, not anyone else's.
 Well, what are you?
 That's the crux of the matter.
 Let's try to find out.
-What is it about you that you that you have always known about yourself?
+What is it about you that you have always known about yourself?
 What are you conscious of in yourself?
 Your kidneys?
 Your liver?
 Your blood vessels? -- No. However far back you go in your memory, it is always in some external, active manifestation of yourself that you come across your identity -- in the work of your hands, in your family, in other people.
 And now look.
 You in others are yourself, your soul.
 This is what you are.
 This is what your consciousness has breathed and lived on and enjoyed throughout your life. -- Your soul, your immortality, your life in others.
 And what now?
 You have always been in others and you will remain in others.
 And what does it matter to you if later on it is called your memory?
 This will be you -- the you that enters the future and becomes a part of it.

 two.
 God's Mountain, from Erri de Luca.